baasbox/docs/source/index.md

 ### Push Notifications

-Since version 0.9.0 BaasBox has profiles feature.
-It's possibile to declare at most three apps which share the same backend. <br/>
+Since version 0.9.0, with BaasBox is possible to manage at most three apps for sending push notifications. <br/>
 i.e. an administration app and a customer app for a store, or it's possible to distribute one app for free and one app not for free.
+In this example the apps share the same backend.

-New section on console, Push Settings in category Push.
+New section on console, Push Settings available directly in leftmenu.

 Options for the Push Notifications feature